42degrees/Documentation/docs/overview/bigPicture.md

 * Web APIs communicate with web APIs (sometimes on their own, sometimes on behalf of a user)

-Typically each and every layer (front-end, middle-tier and back-end) has to protect resources and implement authentication and/or authorization – and quite typically against the same user store.
+Typically each and every layer (front-end, middle-tier, and back-end) has to protect resources and implement authentication and/or authorization – and quite typically against the same user store.

-This is why we don’t implement these fundamental security functions in the business applications/endpoints itself, but rather outsource that critical functionality to a service - the security token service.
+This is why we don’t implement these fundamental security functions in the business applications/endpoints itself, but rather outsource that critical functionality to a service - the security token service (STS).

 This leads to the following security architecture and usage of protocols: